Crypto Adoption Around the World: France

 The legalization of cryptocurrencies and digital assets by France in 2019, under the provisions of the PACTE law, was backed by strict laws to regulate their operations and protect French citizens and investors against the risks associated with the blockchain market.

-The PACTE law of 22 May 2019 stands for Plan d’Action pour la Croissance et la Transformation des Entreprises or, in English, the Action Plan for Business Growth and Transformation.
 Under this law, cryptocurrency businesses are recognized in two classifications: ICOs or DASPs.
-It is the collective responsibility of Autorité des marchés financiers – AMF (Financial Market Authority), French financial regulators, as well as Autorité de contrôle prudentiel et de résolution – ACPR (Prudential Supervision and Resolution Authority) to monitor the adherence to the provisons of the law.
+It is the collective responsibility of Autorité des marchés financiers – AMF (Financial Market Authority), French financial regulators, as well as Autorité de contrôle prudentiel et de résolution – ACPR (Prudential Supervision and Resolution Authority) to monitor the adherence to the provisions of the law.

 However, it is the sole responsibility of the AMF to give approvals for crypto companies to operate within the country.
-Market operators can either apply for visa as a token or Initial Coin Offering (ICO) issuer, or approval as a Digital Assets Service Provider (DASP).
+Market operators can either apply for a visa as a token or Initial Coin Offering (ICO) issuer, or approval as a Digital Assets Service Provider (DASP).
 Without a visa or approval, they are prohibited from making a public offering or selling digital assets.
 The approval of Binance Exchange in 2022 falls under the DASP category.

 Meanwhile, the French law views digital assets quite differently.
 The law divides digital assets into:

-- Tokens
+1. Tokens

-- Virtual (or crypto) Currencies
+2. Virtual (or crypto) Currencies

-- Non-Fungible Tokens (NFTs)
+3. Non-Fungible Tokens (NFTs)

-- Stablecoins
+4. Stablecoins

-- Security Tokens
+5. Security Tokens

 Based on this stratification, Article L54-10-1 of the Monetary and Financial Code states that digital assets, including cryptocurrencies and excluding financial instruments such as stocks and exchange-traded funds (ETFs), are:

-A digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored and traded electronically.
+A digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and can be transferred, stored, and traded electronically.

 Whereas, the French law recognizes tokens as:

-Any intangible asset representing, in digital form, one or more rights that can be issued, registered, stored or transferred by means of a shared electronic recording device (such as blockchain) making it possible to identify, directly or indirectly, the owner of said asset.
+Any intangible asset representing, in digital form, one or more rights that can be issued, registered, stored, or transferred by means of a shared electronic recording device (such as blockchain,) making it possible to identify, directly or indirectly, the owner of said asset.

 This clear division of the properties of virtual assets in France makes it easier for the regulatory bodies to monitor virtual transactions and movement of assets, and clamp down on financial crimes such as money laundering and activities that fund terrorism.